-Can you never get ahead with them because they continue to paint you into a corner where you feel you have no choice but to correct them about what you’ve done or who you are?
+Is it impossible to get anywhere with them because they continue to paint you into a corner making you feel like you have no choice but to correct them about what you’ve done or who you are?

 It may be time to stop defending yourself and start realizing exactly what game is being played so that you don’t fall for it anymore.